bruslim/bruslim.github.io/_posts/2914-09-24-interface-all-the-things.md

 ###Side Note

 This made me wonder what was their reasoning behind this madness.
 Unfortunately, I couldn't really get a good answer out of them.
+Their defense was their need to support .net 2.0 (`Interfaces` have been in the framework since 1.0).

 However, I got to know the lead architect.
 He is a nice guy, with more than 15 years of professional experience.
 But that does not mean his ways work today in the modern world.
 He was a micro-manager with code, hated branches, and stuck to his old archaic ways.
 Git would have scared him.

-He loved deeply nested cases, and pushed his developers to have only one `return` in a method.
+He loved deeply nested blocks of code, and pushed his developers to have only one `return` in a method.
 He also didn't understand why people keep making new programming languages.